 No scavenging will be permitted at the landfill.
-Waste tires will be accepted, stored and processed at the waste tires storage and processing area.
-The processed tires will be directly disposed in the landfill or used as initial/daily cover.
+Waste tires will be accepted, temporarily stored and transported to a licensed tire processor.
+Processed tires may be directly disposed in the landfill or used as initial/daily cover.
 Other recycling uses of processed tires may be proposed as markets are developed.
-Waste tire and processing operations are described in the Waste Tire Storage and Processing Plan provided in Appendix G. If the volume of other recyclable goods is sufficient, as determined by the

-Landfill Site Manager, those items may be separated from the waste which is to be disposed.
-Landfill gas is planned to be converted to electric energy as described in the Landfill Gas to Energy Operation Plan provided in Appendix F.
+Waste tire and processing operations are described in the Waste Tire Storage and Processing Plan provided in Attachment C. If the volume of other recyclable goods is sufficient, as determined by the Landfill Site Management, those items may be separated from the waste which is to be disposed.
+Landfill gas is planned to be converted to electric energy as described in the Landfill Gas to Energy Operation Plan provided in Attachment D.